SBouchard01/jekyll-templates/magic/README.md

 The file name should follow the format `DATE-product-name.md`.
 Otherwise, add a `title` field in the front matter.

+> [!NOTE]
-> Note : No backend is implemented to sell the products, handle payments or product management.
+> No backend is implemented to sell the products, handle payments or product management.
 > The link should point to an external product page or a relevant URL.
 > The direct sale option will open a dialog window that will redirect the user to the contact page.